Queen Bee (1955 film): Plot

-Jennifer and Avery are drawn together and share a furtive kiss when he tells her that he is aware of Eva and Jud's past.
-Eva senses the developing relationship and increases her malevolent actions, and tells Avery to not interact with Jennifer any longer.
+Avery catches nanny Miss Breen acting abusively towards the children, and fires her.
+Meanwhile, Jennifer and Avery are drawn together and share a furtive kiss when he tells her that he is aware of Eva and Jud's past.
+Eva senses the developing relationship and increases her malevolent actions; she insists Miss Breen continue as nanny, and tells Avery to not interact with Jennifer any longer.
 When he refuses, she threatens a scandalous divorce in the press.

 Meanwhile, Jud, still guilty over Carol's death, leaves the house for a few weeks, but comes back one day for work.
 He finds out from Jennifer that it was really Eva who told Carol about his earlier relationship with Eva, not Avery as he had assumed.
 Now, for different reasons, both men are determined to avenge it.

-Avery changes his attitude completely, and acts as though he is in love with Eva.
+Avery, after glancing over his gun cabinet, changes his outward attitude completely, and acts as though he is in love with Eva, even giving her an expensive bracelet.
 She changes her attitude and says that she is done being manipulative because her husband finally loves her.
-However, Jud sees through the charade and confronts Avery that his true motives for being nice to Eva is so that she will trust him enough so that he can kill her.
-Jud preempts his plan on the night Avery intends to commit murder-suicide and takes Eva driving.
+However, Jud sees through the charade and confronts Avery, stating that Avery's true motive for being nice to Eva is so that she will trust him enough so that he can kill her.

+Jud preempts his plan on the night Avery intends to commit murder-suicide, and drives Eva to the fancy-dress party to which Avery would have driven her.
 When Eva discerns that he wants her dead, she frantically attacks him, resulting in a crash over a cliff, killing them both.
+Before learning of his mother's death, Ted has another dream about a fatal car crash.
 Now, Jennifer and Avery are free to love each other.